slifty/newsquest/README.md

-newsquest
+=NewsQuest: A Choose Your Own Adventure for the News
 =========

-NewsQuest: A Choose Your Own Adventure for the News

 Full project documentation can be found on the wiki (https://github.com/slifty/newsquest/wiki).